hasnul/ankichess/readme.md

 copy the contents of this folder there.
 Symbolic linking from the Anki addons folder to another location does not work at time of writing (Anki v2.1.53).
+Update: Symbolic linking does not work when Anki is sandboxed in a flatpak.